 Neighborhood Watch Now Sponsored by Your Town Council

-If you’re interested in participating in the Mission Beach Neighborhood Watch program, please contact one of the
+If you’re interested in participating in the Mission Beach Neighborhood Watch program, please contact the chair:

 Little Things You Can Do

 Bill and Sarah recently met with Captain Boyd Long, from the SDPD Northern Division, and one of his officers

 who routinely works in the Mission Beach area.
 When asked how residents could help in the police’s efforts to make our

 neighborhoods safe, they had some very simple requests:

 • Install window locks and blocks to prevent your windows from being opened easily.
 These can be found

 at the hardware store.

 • Install motion sensitive lights on the outside of your home.
 Make sure they are placed high enough the